PrAg-PO: Prompt Augmented Policy Optimization for Robust and Diverse Mathematical Reasoning: Related Works

-Chain-of-Thought (CoT) prompting has been shown to substantially improve LLM reasoning performance~\cite{lu2025latent}. \cite{wei2022chain} demonstrate few-shot CoT demonstrations enable complex reasoning, while \cite{kojima2022large} show that LLMs can perform zero-shot reasoning by simply prepending “Let’s think step by step” to the prompt.
+\textbf{LLM's Notorious Sensitivity to Prompts.} LLM's performance has been shown to be notoriously sensitive to the prompts.
+Chain-of-Thought (CoT) prompting has been shown to substantially improve LLM reasoning performance~\cite{wei2022chain, lu2025latent}. \cite{wei2022chain} demonstrate few-shot CoT demonstrations enable complex reasoning, while \cite{kojima2022large} show that LLMs can perform zero-shot reasoning by simply prepending “Let’s think step by step” to the prompt.
 DeepSeek-R1~\cite{guo2025deepseek} adopts zero-shot prompting and explicitly reports that few-shot prompting consistently degrades performance, indicating that RL-trained models are highly sensitive to evaluation prompts.
 In contrast, Dr. GRPO~\cite{liu2025understanding} shows that RL training itself is sensitive to the choice of prompt templates.
+Large language models as optimizer~\cite{yang2024large} show that one can improve LLM's performance on mathematical reasoning simply by optimizing test-time prompts.